 Architect / Ph.D.
 Candidate

-NEW BOOK: Pia Montealegre & Valentina Rozas-Krause
+BOOK: Pia Montealegre & Valentina Rozas-Krause

 Editorial Bifurcaciones, 2018